 Your evaluator may have a specific number of samples he or she prefers.
 We’ll talk more about that in a minute, but please know that you have a lot of leeway in what a “sample” might be.
 In our family, we don’t do worksheets or textbooks.
 Many of our samples are photos from trips, blog posts, etc.

-Some school districts will only want to see your log, an attendance statement, test scores (if applicable) and your evaluator’s letter.
-Others expect to see these work samples as part of the documentation they receive.
-They are entitled to see it, but please don’t turn in a 3-inch binder full of worksheets.
-That’s a great way to make things harder on other homeschoolers in your district!
+Some evaluators will only want to see your log, an attendance statement, test scores (if applicable) and one or two samples.
+Others expect to see a large number of work samples as part of the documentation they receive.
 Once again, Ask Pauline offers an amazing portfolio walkthrough.

-One final note about portfolios: Somewhere in what you submit, you need to verify that you’ve met the state’s attendance requirements – either 180 days of education or an appropriate number of hours (900 for elementary students, 990 for secondary students).
+One final note about portfolios: Somewhere in what you submit to your evaluator, you need to verify that you’ve met the state’s attendance requirements – either 180 days of education or an appropriate number of hours (900 for elementary students, 990 for secondary students).

 Some people use a log to track this – for instance, I use this ultra-simple calendar; I bet you can’t guess where it’s from, can you?